An (Almost) Insider’s Travel Guide to Puerto Vallarta, Mexico: Things To Do and See + Where To Eat, Drink and Shop

 The malecón is a Vallarta must-visit, even if you are likely to be called ‘pretty laydeee’ by every store and restaurant owner down the entire strip as they try to entice you in.

-Art fans wondering what to do in Puerto Vallarta will be particularly pleased by the Puerto Vallarta malecón too, as there are also tons of sculptures (one of which is by Sergio Bustamante) dotted the entire length, offset by picturesque palm trees and a perpetually overcrowded Puerto Vallarta sign that you’ll have to fight to buy lorazepam 2mg in front of.
-(You can take a buy lorazepam mexico of these sculpture, if you’re interested in experiencing them more formally).
+Art fans wondering what to do in Puerto Vallarta will be particularly pleased by the Puerto Vallarta malecón too, as there are also tons of sculptures (one of which is by Sergio Bustamante) dotted the entire length, offset by picturesque palm trees and a perpetually overcrowded Puerto Vallarta sign that you’ll have to fight to get a photo in front of.
+(You can take a free walking tour of these sculpture, if you’re interested in experiencing them more formally).
 Basically, there’s no shortage of things to capture your attention.

 Don’t forget to try the tuba either, a fermented coconutty, apple-y, nutty drink that’s really refreshing in the heat.
 A medium cup of the stuff will cost you roughly MXN$20.